awsdocs/amazon-sagemaker-developer-guide/doc_source/canvas-prepare-data.md

 You can exclude a column from your model build by dropping it in the **Build** tab of the SageMaker Canvas application\.
 Deselect the column you want to drop, and it isn't included when building the model\.

+**Note**
+If you drop columns and then make [batch predictions](canvas-getting-started.md#canvas-getting-started-step5) with your model, SageMaker Canvas adds the dropped columns back to the \.csv file available for you to download\.
+However, SageMaker Canvas does not add the dropped columns back for time series models\.

 ## Rename columns<a name="canvas-prepare-data-rename"></a>

 With the rename columns transform, you can rename columns in your data\.
 When you rename a column, SageMaker Canvas changes the column name in the model input\.